 Cloudscraper handles Cloudflare's basic JavaScript challenges effectively without the overhead of browser automation.
 Install it with pip, create a scraper instance, and make requests like you would with Python Requests.

 The library saves significant development time compared to building challenge solvers from scratch.
-Just remember its limitations against newer Cloudflare protections.
+Just remember its limitations against newer Cloudflare protections and have fallback strategies ready.

 FAQ